IBM/aspera-cli/docs/README.erb.md

 - Etc...

 <%=tool%> builds the [**transfer-spec**](#transfer-specification) internally as a `Hash`.
-It is not necessary to provide additional parameters on the command line for this transfer.
+It is not necessary to provide additional parameters on the command line for a transfer.

 It is possible to modify or add any of the supported [**transfer-spec**](#transfer-specification) parameter using the `ts` option.
 The `ts` option accepts a [`Hash` Extended Value](#extended-value-syntax) containing one or several [**transfer-spec**](#transfer-specification) parameters.